AlankritVerma07/Forkify/readme.md

 # Forkify

-A website which search for recipies using a real time API
+A website which search for recipes using a real time API